volt72/DiscordRaidBots/README.md

 clv - I honestly wanted to put your name here because I honestly just look upto you as you create discord bots, your sources are amazing and I hope to continue working with you.

+Mudock Yatho -  A great discord bot person, one of the coolest selfbots I've ever seen, and an **absolute** expert at lua.
+Great friend and overall great at acting like a retard.
+Hiliarious at times.

 Martmists - For helping me learn about web api's and learn about /ack.

 Users from the Discord API server - Helping me with problems that occured along the way.